kubernetes/website/content/en/blog/_posts/2022-02-16-updated-dockershim-faq.md

 [kubelet]: /docs/reference/command-line-tools-reference/kubelet/

 ### When will dockershim be removed?

 Given the impact of this change, we are using an extended deprecation timeline.
-It will not be removed before Kubernetes 1.22, meaning the earliest release without dockershim would be 1.23 in late 2021.
-_Update_: removal of dockershim is scheduled for Kubernetes v1.24, see [Dockershim Removal Kubernetes Enhancement Proposal][drkep].
+Removal of dockershim is scheduled for Kubernetes v1.24, see [Dockershim Removal Kubernetes Enhancement Proposal][drkep].
 We will be working closely with vendors and other ecosystem groups to ensure a smooth transition and will evaluate things as the situation evolves.

 ### Can I still use dockershim after it is removed from Kubernetes?

-Update:
 Mirantis and Docker have [committed][mirantis] to maintaining the dockershim after it is removed from Kubernetes.

 [mirantis]: https://www.mirantis.com/blog/mirantis-to-take-over-support-of-kubernetes-dockershim-2/

 ### Will my existing Docker images still work?

 Yes, the images produced from `docker build` will work with all CRI implementations.
 All your existing images will still work exactly the same.

 ### What about private images?

 Yes.
 All CRI runtimes support the same pull secrets configuration used in Kubernetes, either via the PodSpec or ServiceAccount.

 ### Are Docker and containers the same thing?